Royal Caribbean Cancellations - Updates, Refunds & FAQs

 Royal Caribbean originally announced it would cease its sailings from March 14 - April 11, 2020, but those dates have been pushed back repeatedly.

 The result has been a lot of uncertainty and doubt about the future of cruising, and what to expect if your Royal Caribbean cruise is cancelled.

 Royal Caribbean cancelled cruises

-Royal Caribbean says it intends to resume sailings on November 1, 2020, although it has warned more cancelled cruises are possible due to continued disruptions to travel and port operations in various regions.
+Royal Caribbean says it intends to "resume further operation in May", although it has warned more cancelled cruises are possible due to continued disruptions to travel and port operations in various regions.

 Official statement from Royal Caribbean

 Here is what Royal Caribbean has stated in their official statement:

 Royal Caribbean Group continues to focus on the healthy and safe return to cruising for guests, crew and the communities we visit.
 As we work closely with the Centers for Disease Control and Prevention and government authorities around the world toward this shared goal, we are extending the suspension of certain sailings for our cruise lines.

 What happens if Royal Caribbean cancels my cruise?